dipeshkumarsah98/Blogging-Platform/README.md

 1. **Fork this Repository**: Click on the "Fork" button at the top right corner of this repository to create a copy of it under your GitHub account.
 You will work on your forked repository to make changes and contributions.

+### README Instructions:

+1. **README for Backend**:
+    - Ensure the README in the `backend` folder provides clear instructions on how to install dependencies and run the backend server.

+2. **README for Frontend**:
+    - Ensure the README in the `frontend` folder provides clear instructions on how to install dependencies and start the frontend development server.

 ### Backend (Node.js with Express and Chosen ORM):
 The backend project should be located in the `backend` folder and use the latest version of Express.js.